Business team in office discussing secure email solution and encryption options

 5. Promote Transparency

-This will also contribute towards the overarching Net Zero goal, as institutions that maintain ESG transparency will gain a competitive edge, encouraging the flow of funds to be directed towards more sustainable projects.
+This will also contribute towards the overarching Net Zero goal, as institutions that maintain ESG transparency will gain a competitive edge, encouraging funds to flow towards more sustainable projects.

 Going forward, stakeholders and other key players must work together to: